KevinBjarnemark/bottle-post-recipes/README.md

 #### GitHub Actions

-With GitHub Actions configured you can automate testing inside the GitHub environment.
+With GitHub Actions configured, you can automate testing inside the GitHub environment.
 In the development of this project, these types of tests are only executed on deploys.
 This is because testing is already automated locally with Git hooks in this case.

 > ⚠️ **NOTE**
 > When configuring a GitHub workflow, you need to permit GitHub to do the following: